-Participants may contribute from 1% to 100% of their compensation (as defined in the Plan), up to a maximum tax deferred contribution level of \$17,500 in 2013 and \$17,000 in 2012 to the 401(k) portion of the Plan (as permitted by the Secretary of the Treasury under section 415(d) of the Internal Revenue Code of 1986, as amended).
+Participants may contribute from 1% to 100% of their compensation (as defined in the Plan), up to a maximum tax deferred contribution level of \$17,500 in both 2014 and 2013 and participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions, up to a maximum of \$5,500 in both 2014 and 2013, to the 401(k) portion of the Plan (as permitted by the Secretary of the Treasury under section 415(d) of the Internal Revenue Code of 1986, as amended).
 Participants may, in addition, contribute amounts in excess of their tax deferred contribution on an after-tax basis in the amount of 1% to 100% of their compensation.
 The participant's tax-deferred contribution and after-tax contribution, in the aggregate, may not exceed 100% of their compensation.

 The Company may elect to match participants' pre-tax contributions to the 401(k) portion of the Plan at its discretion.
-The Company elected to match \$1.00 for \$1.00 on the first \$500 of pre-tax contributions and \$0.50 on the \$1.00 on the next \$1,600 of pre-tax contributions for both 2013 and 2012.
-As such, the maximum annual Company match was \$1,300 for both 2013 and 2012.
+The Company elected to match \$1.00 for \$1.00 on the first \$500 of pre-tax contributions and \$0.50 on the \$1.00 on the next \$1,600 of pre-tax contributions for both 2014 and 2013.
+As such, the maximum annual Company match was \$1,300 for both 2014 and 2013.
 If Company matching contributions are paid in cash, they follow the participants' investment choices as of the date paid.
-For 2013 and 2012, the Company made cash contributions of \$2,598,087 and \$2,699,235, respectively, in satisfaction of its matching contribution election for allocation to the accounts of employee participants.
+For 2014 and 2013, the Company made cash contributions of \$2,730,203 and \$2,598,087, respectively, in satisfaction of its matching contribution election for allocation to the accounts of employee participants.

-Employer contributions, if any, to the profit-sharing portion of the Plan on behalf of each participant are determined by the Company, although the maximum amount that can be contributed to a participant's account in any year is the lesser of (i) \$51,000 in 2013 and \$50,000 in 2012 (as permitted by the Secretary of the Treasury under section 415(d) of the Internal Revenue Code of 1986, as amended) or (ii) 100% of the participant's compensation for that Plan year.
+Employer contributions, if any, to the profit-sharing portion of the Plan on behalf of each participant are determined by the Company, although the maximum amount that can be contributed to a participant's account in any year is the lesser of (i) \$52,000 in 2014 and \$51,000 in 2013 (as permitted by the Secretary of the Treasury under section 415(d) of the Internal Revenue Code of 1986, as amended) or (ii) 100% of the participant's compensation for that Plan year.
 The actual contribution, if any, is made in the ensuing year.
-The Company declared and paid a profit-sharing contribution of \$373,000 for the 2013 Plan year.
-No profit sharing contribution was made for the 2012 Plan year.
+The Company declared and paid a profit-sharing contribution of \$400,000 for the 2014 Plan year and \$373,000 for the 2013 Plan year.
 Employer profit-sharing contributions are allocated to each participant based on each participant's compensation (as defined in the Plan) to total compensation of all participants during the year.